hugorozestraten/cloud-spanner-key-value-data-manipulation/python/README.md

  ./spanner_json_dml_auto.sh test test mytable1 STRING 600000 80 2000 attribu2 STRING
 ```

 ( This will generate random data into Spanner table_name )

 In the example will start with number 600000 for key (if STRING a random string will be put as a prefix )
 80 Parallel processes will be triggered

+**You should increase the StartNumber for each run to avoid attempt to insert the same row twice**

 An index random value type STRING will be generate, in this case the table need to have the exact attribu2 STRING - created before
 I